 Private agreements with acknowledgment of a payment obligation shall also only be directly enforceable before the courts if authenticated by a Notary or by any competent authority.
+For that reason, financing agreements are usually notarised.

 7.3 Does ownership of land, natural resources or a pipeline, or undertaking the business of ownership or operation of such assets, require a licence (and if so, can such a licence be held by a foreign entity)?